 - I2 is the current flowing in the mesh BCGFB

 - I3 is the current flowing in the mesh CDHGC

 Steps for Solving Network by Mesh Current Method

 Considering the above circuit diagram, the following steps are given below to solve the circuit by the Mesh Current method.

 Step 1 – First of all, identify the independent circuit meshes or loop.

-.As there are three mesh in the circuit diagram shown above which are considering.
+.As there is three mesh in the circuit diagram shown above which are considering.

 Step 2 – Assign a circulating current to each mesh as shown in circuit diagram where I1, I2 and I3 are flowing in each mesh.